davidknoll/mongofuse/README.md

 # mongofuse
-A FUSE filesystem, backed by MongoDB and written in Node.js.
+A FUSE filesystem, powered by MongoDB and written in Node.js.
 Mostly an exercise for me to learn MongoDB and Node.js.
+It aims towards POSIX functionality for use as a regular filesystem.

 ### Starting
 If cloned from GitHub, you'll need to run `npm install` from the directory of